faithoflifedev/obs_websocket/README.md

 The [api] docs will become available when I figure out how to publish them :-)

 ## Known bugs
-I've submitted a [bug](https://github.com/Palakis/obs-websocket/issues/486) to the [obs-websocket](https://github.com/Palakis/obs-websocket) team for a bug that I am seeing when executing a websocket connecting program multiple times in sequence, which causes [OBS](https://obsproject.com/) to crash.
+I've submitted a [bug](https://github.com/Palakis/obs-websocket/issues/486) to the [obs-websocket](https://github.com/Palakis/obs-websocket) team for a bug that I am seeing when executing a websocket connecting program multiple times in sequence to start and stop steaming causes [OBS](https://obsproject.com/) to crash.
+For my use case
+I am able to work around this by stopping and restarting OBS itself before restarting streaming.